-- X Other (auditorium, gymnasium, library if in use) Daily from 2:00-9:00 pm - X High touch areas in staff breakrooms are frequently disinfected, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person. - X Disinfectant and related supplies are available to employees at the following location(s): Each classroom has cleaning supplies.
-School custodial closets have additional supplies. - X Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply)
+X Other (auditorium, gymnasium, library if in use) Daily if occupied

+- X High touch areas in staff breakrooms are frequently disinfected, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person. - X Disinfectant and related supplies are available to employees at the following location(s): Front office - X Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply)
-XBuilding entrance/s, exit/s

-XCentral office

-Stairway entrances

-Elevator entry (if applicable)
+XBuilding entrance/s, exit/s XCentral office Stairway entrances Elevator entry (if applicable)

-XClassrooms

-XFaculty breakroom
+XClassrooms XFaculty breakroom XFaculty offices:

-Faculty offices:

-- X Soap and water are available to all employees at the following location(s): All restrooms, break rooms, gymnasium, cafeteria, and health office. - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
+- X Soap and water are available to all employees at the following location(s): Restrooms, office, breakroom, most classrooms - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
 Sharing of workspaces and held items is minimized or eliminated. - X Copies of this Protocol have been distributed to all employees.